College Admission Case Studies for B/B+ Students

 In presenting this strategy to the student, he was able to focus and move beyond a general interest in premed while supporting his interest in science.
 His essays uniquely illuminated his intellectual curiosity through personal and academic experiences.

-Outcome: Accepted Syracuse University, University of Miami, Florida State University, Fordham University, Drexel University
+Outcome: Accepted at University of Miami, Fordham University, Syracuse University, Florida State University, Drexel University

 Case Study No. 4

-Client Profile: A/B student at a moderately competitive, Mid-Atlantic high school.
+Client Profile: A/B student at a moderately competitive high school.
 1020 SAT (520 Reading and Writing, 500 Math).
 No SAT subject test taken.
 3 AP courses all of which were taken in the senior year – US History, English Comp, US Government.
 His number of B’s increased in his junior year, particularly in high rigor and AP courses.
 Senior year math course was pre-calculus.
-Extracurricular profile was limited to DECA and PASTA (a peer leadership program at the school).
+Extracurricular profile was limited to DECA and a peer leadership program at his school.
 No leadership roles were present in any organization.